amogus-2/Legend-of-Zelda-Recreation/README.md

     - Typing `COIN` makes you rich!
   - Retirement Hell
     - Hitting the old man sends you to a retirement home where you must battle his past love interests.

-## Known Bugs and Problems
-- Sprite layering updates needed
-- Link stops walking when the room changes

 ## Additional Processes